Don't have white chocolate? I've tried & tested 10 reliable substitutes, that you can use instead of white chocolate in any recipe.

 Recently I went through a 'white chocolate phase' and discovered some amazing 40% cocoa solids white chocolate, which tasted like a creamy cappuccino and wasn't sweet at all!

-White chocolate ingredients
+White chocolate ingredients in regular white chocolate

 In order to know how to substitute white chocolate, we need to know what is white chocolate made of in the first place.